tannewt/wa-law.org/bill/2021-22/sb/5123/1/README.md

 ## Section 10
-(1) Section 2 of this act applies retroactively.
+1. Section 2 of this act applies retroactively.
 The legal obligation to register as a sex offender is extinguished for any person based on an offense committed under the age of 18, unless the registration offense is a conviction that is in the exclusive jurisdiction of adult court pursuant to RCW 13.04.030(1)(e)(v).

-(2) By August 1, 2021, the Washington association of sheriffs and police chiefs shall remove all persons from the sex offender registry whose obligation to register is based on an offense committed while the person was under 18 years of age, unless the registration offense is a conviction that is in the exclusive jurisdiction of adult court pursuant to RCW 13.04.030(1)(e)(v).
+2. By August 1, 2021, the Washington association of sheriffs and police chiefs shall remove all persons from the sex offender registry whose obligation to register is based on an offense committed while the person was under 18 years of age, unless the registration offense is a conviction that is in the exclusive jurisdiction of adult court pursuant to RCW 13.04.030(1)(e)(v).

 ## Section 11
 By August 1, 2021, the Washington state patrol shall notify all persons whose obligation to register as a sex offender is extinguished by this act.
 For persons enrolled in school or higher education, the Washington state patrol shall provide similar notice to the school's or institution's designated recipient of records under RCW 9A.44.138.

+## Section 12
+> This section adds a new section to an existing chapter [9A.44](/rcw/09A_washington_criminal_code/9A.44_sex_offenses.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.44_sex_offenses.md) for context.

+1. A person under the age of 18 commits the crime of problem sexual behavior by a minor in the first degree when the person has sexual intercourse with another who is less than 12 years old and not married to the person and the person is at least 36 months older than the victim.

+2. Problem sexual behavior by a minor in the first degree is a class B felony.

+## Section 13
+> This section adds a new section to an existing chapter [9A.44](/rcw/09A_washington_criminal_code/9A.44_sex_offenses.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.44_sex_offenses.md) for context.

+1. A person under the age of 18 commits the crime of problem sexual behavior by a minor in the second degree if:

+    a.
+The person has, or knowingly causes another person under the age of 18 to have, sexual contact with another who is less than 12 years old and not married to the person and the person is at least 36 months older than the victim; or

+    b.
+The person has sexual intercourse with another who is at least 12 years old but less than 14 years old and not married to the person and the person is at least 36 months older than the victim.

+2. Problem sexual behavior by a minor in the second degree is a class B felony.

+## Section 14
+> This section adds a new section to an existing chapter [9A.44](/rcw/09A_washington_criminal_code/9A.44_sex_offenses.md).
+Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.44_sex_offenses.md) for context.

+1. A person under the age of 18 commits the crime of problem sexual behavior by a minor in the third degree if the person has, or knowingly causes another person under the age of 18 to have, sexual contact with another who is at least 12 years old but less than 14 years old and not married to the person and the person is at least 36 months older than the victim.

+2. Problem sexual behavior by a minor in the third degree is a class C felony.

 ## Section 15
 > This section modifies existing section [9A.44.073](/rcw/09A_washington_criminal_code/9A.44_sex_offenses.md).
 Here is the [modified chapter](rcw/09A_washington_criminal_code/9A.44_sex_offenses.md) for context.